 |The maximum number of EIPs that can be associated with a NAT gateway||20.
 You can increase the quota.
 For more information, see Quota management.||20.
 You can increase the quota.
 For more information, see Quota management.|

-bandwidth of the EIPs that are specified in a SNAT entry or a DNAT entry, and the
+bandwidth limit of the EIPs that are associated with SNAT or DNAT entries.
+The bandwidth

-bandwidth of the EIP bandwidth plans with which the EIPs are associated.
+limit also depends on the bandwidth limit of the EIP bandwidth plans with which the

-For example, you create a SNAT entry for a NAT gateway, and specify five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs with 500 Mbit/s bandwidth each in the SNAT entry.
+For example, you create a SNAT entry for a NAT gateway, and specify five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs whose bandwidth limits are 500 Mbit/s bandwidth in the SNAT entry.
 The bandwidth of the NAT gateway is limited to 2,000 Mbit/s.
-This value is based on the following calculation: 5 × 200 Mbit/s + 2 × 500 Mbit/s = 2,000 Mbit/s.
+This value is calculated based on the following formula: 5 × 200 Mbit/s + 2 × 500 Mbit/s = 2,000 Mbit/s.
 If the seven EIPs are associated with the same EIP bandwidth plan, and the bandwidth of the EIP bandwidth plan is limited to 1,000 Mbit/s, the bandwidth limit of the NAT gateway is 1,000 Mbit/s.

 |The maximum number of concurrent connections for an EIP is 55,000.||Yes||Yes|

 |The bandwidth limit of an EIP in an EIP bandwidth plan is 200 Mbit/s.||No||Yes|

 |Users of NAT service plans cannot associate EIPs with NAT gateways.||Yes||Yes|